Image tracing: Automatic

 Some programs automate the vectorization process.
-Example programs are Adobe Streamline (discontinued), Corel's PowerTRACE, and Potrace.
+Example programs are Adobe Illustrator, Inkscape, Corel's PowerTRACE, and Potrace.
 Some of these programs have a command line interface while others are interactive that allow the user to adjust the conversion settings and view the result.
 Adobe Streamline is not only an interactive program, but it also allows a user to manually edit the input bitmap and the output curves.
 Corel's PowerTRACE is accessed through CorelDRAW; CorelDRAW can be used to modify the input bitmap and edit the output curves.
 Adobe Illustrator has a facility to trace individual curves.

 Automated programs can have mixed results.
 A program (PowerTRACE) was used to convert a PNG map to SVG.
 The program did a good job on the map boundaries (the most tedious task in the tracing) and the settings dropped out all the text (small objects).
 The text was manually re-inserted.